mine-cetinkaya-rundel/website/content/teaching/_index.md

 ---
 title: Teaching
 description: |
-  You can find a list of all courses and workshops I've taught on this page.
+  All courses and workshops I've taught with links to course websites and source code for course materials that are openly licensed.
 (This page is currently under construction.
-For a full list of the projects I'm involved with, see my CV.)
+For a full list of courses and workshops I've taught, see my CV.)
 author: "Mine Çetinkaya-Rundel"
 show_post_thumbnail: true
 show_author_byline: false